LakshmiRadhakrishnan09/AWS-Security-Specialist/ContainerServices.md

 - Host : Container is conneced to host network.
 Container port 3000 uses Host port 3000.
 You can run one instance of an application in a host.
 Port already used.
 Security issues as container can access other ports running on host.
 - Bridge: Virtual layer between host and container.
 Map host port to container port.
 Dynamic Port mapping : Docker assigns a random host port for container.
 Inside host, application runs on same port , say 3000, but different host ports are mapped to this containers. problem is caller need to know the random ports.
 ELB hides dynamic ports.
 Problem: SG and NACL need to allow traffic on dynamic ports.
 - AWS VPC : Each task is assigned a network interface and private IP.
 No need to use dynamic port.
 Can configure SG at task level.
-You can use network monotoring tools for task.Problems: There is a limit on number of tasks running in a EC2 instance.
-Enable ENI trunking.
-Start up delay.
+You can use network monotoring tools for task.Problems: There is a limit on number of tasks running in a EC2 instance. **Enable ENI trunking.** Start up delay.

 Bridge mode can be configured to use dynamic port allocation.
 Docker will assign an unused host port and map it to the container port in this setup.
 This flexibility comes with a drawback.
 Since the port is assigned from a wide range of ephemeral ports, we need to open the Security group and NACL firewalls to allow traffic on those ports.
 Both Host networking and awsvpc use static port allocation, and this makes it easier to monitor traffic.

-Use awsvpc mode networking and specify task level security group.
+Use awsvpc mode networking and specify **task level security group**.
 With the awsvpc mode, each Task is assigned an elastic network interface (ENI) and receives a private IP address within the VPC.
 We can attach a security group to the task network interface and configure the inbound rule to allow access from an upstream service security group.
 This approach would ensure that calls are allowed only in a specific direction and from specific callers.
 Host and Bridge networking modes do not support task-level security groups

 ### Service to Service Communication